by Katie Raher, PhD

 Now I know that with summer vacation, it might feel easier to integrate these self-care practices into your day-to-day.
 And it’s vital that you sustain this type of practice when school is back in session.
 To help remind you, perhaps you might print out this article, cut out the quote above, and post it in your planner for the week you go back to school, to inspire your ongoing liberation, your ongoing self-preservation.

 Or, perhaps you just want some more ideas for self-care practices.
 You can always grab my free Educator Self-Care Menu here.
-You might also want a bit more help on your self-care journey.
-If that’s the case, be sure to consider joining the waitlist for the new educator well-being program I’m about to launch (if you haven’t already).
-Being on the waitlist just means you’ll be the first to know about the program and get a chance at founding member pricing.
-I’ll still let everyone in here know about it eventually.
+If you're ready to claim the support you're worthy of on your self-care journey, be sure to consider taking the Inward Circle Educator Self-Care course and/or joining the waitlist for the new year-round educator well-being membership program I’m about to launch (if you haven’t already).

 I’m realizing more than ever that I want every educator I know to be able to reclaim self-care, to give themselves full permission to radically care for themselves as a liberating, political act, so that we can collectively disrupt the inequities facing our schools and more effectively create positive change in children's lives.